 Make sure to eat a well-balanced diet.
 You want to eat plenty of fruits, vegetables, and lean proteins.
 Having a well-nourished body is important during physical activity.
 Drink plenty of water before, during and after physical activity.
 Hydration is even more important on hot and humid days.
 If exercising strenuously, liquids with electrolytes can be beneficial.
 However, carbonated, sugary and alcoholic beverages should be avoided.

 Even with careful preparation, sports injuries can sometimes still occur.
 Fortunately, there are non-invasive options to help you tend to your injury, while not having to settle for downtime that comes with surgical procedures.

-Regenerative medicine is a field of medicine that utilizes the body’s built-in healing mechanisms to promote more natural, less invasive healing procedures.
-Regenerative medicine has become more popular because a growing number of people with injuries don’t want to undergo surgery to manage their pain.
+Orthobiologic medicine is a field of medicine that utilizes the body’s built-in healing mechanisms to promote more natural, less invasive healing procedures.
+Orthobiologic medicine has become more popular because a growing number of people with injuries don’t want to undergo surgery to manage their pain.
 Not just because these procedures are invasive in nature, but surgery wait lists have never been longer, and the recovery time for surgery is much longer.